The highlights from Straight to the Bar delivered to your inbox each Monday.

 Dean Coulson is a strength and conditioning Coach as well as an avid martial artist & qualified self protection instructor (British Combat Association).
 Find out more in books like The Fit Formula, magazines such as Martial Arts Illustrated and The Lean Warrior course.
 And of course, his own site deancoulson.co.uk.

 Derek Peruo, CSCS, is the owner of Renaissance Fitness, an exclusive personal training service based in New York City.
 He shares his training philosophy via magazines such as Men's Fitness, Muscle & Fitness, and Men's Health.
 And of course Straight to the Bar.

 Dominic Andriacchi is the owner and author of the Athlete Resource Center, a website designed to help athletes of all ages improve their athletic performance, academics, visibility, and to connect with other athletes.

 Ferris Stith runs the annual Bikini Challenge, and is an author for Straight to the Bar.

 Frank DiMeo is the owner of CrossFit Gulf Coast, and is an experienced trainer, speaker, author, fitness advocate, and seminar presenter.
-You can keep up with his latest training and ideas at Frank DiMeo's Dewussified Fitness.
+Find out more on his latest training and ideas at Frank DiMeo's Dewussified Fitness.